 When the unmeasured confounder has the same or finer spatial variation than the exposure, existing techniques generally fail, and standard spatial estimators can perform worse than even the unadjusted estimator as seen in \cite{paciorek2010importance,khan2023re}.
-This can be viewed through the lens of causal inference as a violation of the \textit{positivity assumption}, which requires that all levels of exposure be observed across levels of confounders.
-Nonetheless, there are important cases where this assumption does not hold.
-As mentioned earlier, spatial contours of exposures like distances to industrial sites, greenery, or major roadways can be quite smooth, precluding the use of techniques relying on presence of high-frequency variation unique to the exposure.
-In fact, the notion of smoothness defined by the ordering of basis functions may not generalize to two or higher-dimensional spatial domains.
-For example, using kronecker product of basis functions of one-dimensional basis, creates a two-dimensional basis with two indices dictating smoothness (one along each coordinate).
-Approaches like those of \cite{keller2020selecting} which model the confounder using basis functions of low-indices do not easily generalize for such basis sets.
+This can be viewed through the lens of causal inference as a violation of the \textit{positivity assumption}, which requires that all levels of exposure be observed across levels of confounders \citep{schnell2020mitigating}.
+Examples of exposures that themselves vary at broad spatial scales are common in many environmental studies, e.g., distance to fracking mines \citep{casey2016unconventional,currie2017hydraulic} or to roadways \citep{karner2010near}. \cite{brugge2013highway} explicitly raises concerns about the inability to adjust for co-smooth spatial confounders.
+Furthermore, the notion of smoothness defined by an ordering of basis functions may not generalize to two or higher-dimensional spatial domains.
+For example, using the Kronecker product of basis functions of one-dimensional bases creates a two-dimensional basis with two indices dictating smoothness (one along each coordinate); Approaches like those of \cite{keller2020selecting}, which model the confounder using the lowest indexed basis functions, do not easily generalize for such basis sets.